|When to apply||After you get or renew a study/work permit (ideally, before your MSP expires)|

 How having implied status impacts your coverage

-If there is a gap in your BC MSP coverage or if you do not request continuous coverage for BC MSP during your implied status period, it is highly recommended that you obtain temporary private insurance such as the Global Campus Health Plan.
+If there is a gap in your BC MSP coverage during your implied status period, you are strongly recommended to obtain temporary private insurance such as the Global Campus Health Plan to cover you during the period until BC MSP is reinstated.

 Tips for the process